 If you are like me, or many Americans, just being able to identify Iran and Iraq on a map can be a challenge.
 Now, the news is filled with concern over the rising tension between the US and Iran.
 So what does that mean for us as special education teachers?
-Do we just ignore these current events, or do we try to find a way to help our students understand why it all matters?
+Do we just ignore these current events, or do we try to help our students understand why they matter?
 Do we even know ourselves why it matters?

 The Middle East can seem like a mysterious place that we might want to ignore.
-Why do our students need to worry about what is happening all the way around the world?
+Why do our students need to worry about what is happening all around the world?
 These are all good questions.
 They do not have easy answers.
 I will share my thoughts, even though I know many people may disagree.
-And, if you want to be able to teach your students a little more about this culture, I have a book for you to download.
+And if you want to teach your students a little more about this culture, I have a book you can download.

 If you teach older students, there is one main reason I think you need to address this current news with your students.
 Whatever happens in Iran following the assassination of Maj.
-Gen. Qassim Suleimani by US military troops, the effect will certainly be felt here in the US.
-And, I believe, our students in some way will personally feel this effect as well.
+If Gen. Qassim Suleimani is taken out by US military troops, the effect will certainly be felt here in the US.
+And I believe our students will, in some way, personally feel this effect as well.

 1. Increased deployment of military troops

 More troops are heading to the Middle East in response to the increased threat from Iran.
 This means, for many of our students, there may be a family member or close friend who will soon be gone.
 Students may feel confused and sad.
 In addition, family members may be distracted and less attentive.
 When students understand a situation, it often eases their anxiety.
-Finally, it gives parents a tool to use at home to talk with their kids about what is happening, especially if it impacts their family in a significant way.
+Finally, it gives parents a tool to use at home to talk with their kids about what is happening, especially when it significantly impacts their family.

 2. Increased cost of living

-Any threat to a nation in the Middle East has the ability to make oil prices rise.
+Any threat to a nation in the Middle East can cause oil prices to rise.
 Hours after this most recent attack, oil prices around the world rose by $3 a barrel.
-Although, we may not feel the effects today, if the US does end up going to war it will be felt, economically, by all Americans.
+Although we may not feel the effects today, if the US does end up going to war, they will be felt economically by all Americans.
 War is expensive.
-The threat of war in a country rich in oil is even more expensive.
+The threat of war in an oil-rich country is even more costly.

 3. Increase in tension

 As with any major news event, it can bring tension and uncertainty.
 Our students feel these shifts in attention and routines, and it can make them feel unsafe.
-Our students may not be able to grasp the true understanding of what is occurring in the Middle East, but we can certainly assure them it has nothing to do with them.
-If students can grasp even the basic idea that the tension is being caused by events far away, it can decrease their anxiety that it will affect them more directly.
+Our students may not be able to fully grasp what is occurring in the Middle East, but we can certainly assure them that it has nothing to do with them.
+If students can grasp even the basic idea that the tension is caused by events far away, it can reduce their anxiety about it affecting them more directly.

 4. Educate parents